 Quilisane is an 18.4 sq. km gold/silver prospect located approximately 75 km north-west of the city of Puno, and about 12 km south-east of the Arasi gold mine of the Aruntani group.
 Quilisane was acquired in 2016 at nominal cost.
 Quilisane is host to a large epithermal alteration, with anomalous geochemical results for gold and pathfinder elements.
-There is evidence in one sector of several shallow drillholes that were thought to have been completed in 2003.
+There is evidence of several shallow drillholes at the eastern part of the property that were thought to have been completed in 2003.